crftr/media-planning/README.md

 ### Testing

-Backed by a rspec and cucumber test suite.
+Backed by rspec and cucumber tests.

 ### Current Status